 - This article will help you analyze the SFC logs.

 The next step I would recommend is to run Hardware scans to see if some hardware failure is causing the system to crash.
 First, check your RAM follow our thread that would explain to you the process Advanced Memory Diagnostic on Windows with Memtest86+ then run a Hard Drive Diagnostic.
 Each manufacturer would have its own diagnostic tools check this thread for the list HD Tools.

 Use Windows Boot Performance Diagnostics to troubleshoot long boot times.

 Last but not least use a legit version of Windows.
-An illegal or torrent copy may look convenient, but you’re putting your data security at risk, and this may cause a lot of issues to your operating system.
+An illegal copy may look convenient, but you’re putting your data security at risk, and this may cause a lot of issues to your operating system.